camkincaid/web-dev-hw/project-3/readme.md

 to a tennis court.
 * My readme is currently having issues as it seems text is overlapping in the readme view (The preview shows up ok).
 I keep getting error notifications...if anyone knows how to fix that?
 * Overall I learned a ton of new material and both laughed and cried while doing it.

+So I just uploaded my final work for what's due tonight (11/6/17) and the readme is showing up incorrectly due to some error I can't figure out.
+So sorry for the terrible formatting.
+It's showing up normal in preview format.